Finding Text in Files under Linux

 grep -ril 'specific text' /path/to/search

-Frequently Asked Questions About Text Searching in Linux
+Frequently Asked Questions Regarding Linux Text Searching

-4. Answer: Yes, the find command can be used to search for files by name using syntax like find /path/to/search -name 'filename'.
+4. Yes, you can use a syntax like find /path/to/search -name 'filename' to search for files by name using the find command.